Arkansas Trucking Insurance Requirements

 Medical Payments (MedPay) Protection kicks in for medical and funeral costs if you or your passengers get injured in a crash.

-Both options are well priced, and your truck insurance broker will include them in your proposal.
+Both options are well priced, and a good transportation insurance expert will include them in your proposal.

 She’ll also help you in figuring out the right amount and type of Motor Truck Cargo coverage you require.